Pips, Lots, and the Language of Forex

 Calculating Pip Value

-Spread: The Invisible Cost
+Spread: The Invisible Transaction Cost

 Every forex transaction has a spread — the difference between the bid price (what the market will buy from you) and the ask price (what the market will sell to you).
 If EUR/USD shows 1.0850/1.0852, the spread is 2 pips.
-You start every trade 2 pips in the hole.